Manual Annotation#

 • Animal+body part (ex: turtle_green+head, whale_orca+fin_dorsal): Select only the body part used for identification, such as the head, dorsal fin, fluke, etc.

 • If there are multiple animals in your photo or multiple IA Classes you want to annotate, add them later.
-Only one annotation at a time can be created.
+Only one Annotation can be created at a time.

-2. In Viewpoint, choose the primary viewpoint that the photographer is observing the animal from, such as the animal’s left, the animal’s right, looking down at the animal, looking up at its belly, etc. Note that for salamanders in Amphibian and Reptile Wildbook only, up is used when looking down at the salamander from above.
+2. In Viewpoint, choose the primary viewpoint that the photographer is observing the animal from, such as the animal’s left, the animal’s right, looking down at the animal, looking up at its belly, etc. Note that for salamanders and newts in Amphibian and Reptile Wildbook only, up is used when looking down at the animal from above.
+For mantas in MantaMatcher, use down when looking at its belly.

 3. In Draw Annotation:

-• If your animal is positioned at an angle, you can rotate the annotation box by clicking on its border and using the handle to adjust its position.
+• If your animal is positioned at an angle, you can rotate the Annotation box by clicking on its border and using the handle to adjust its position.
+Make sure that the handle of the Annotation box is closest to the head or the direction of travel.

 4. Click Save Annotation when you’re done.
 A confirmation page will appear with a link back to the Encounter page.